Plane wave basis set correction methods for RPA correlation energies: Applications

 Turning briefly to range-separation using the error function, we note that it is generally better behaved than the hard cosine cutoff, but shares similar issues as the cosine window.
 The uncorrected lattice constants are too large, whereas the corrected lattice constants are a little bit too small.
 But ``stark'' outliners as for the cosine window are missing.
 We relate this to the fact that the error function cuts off the Coulomb kernel very slowly so that for momentum transfers $q\approx\mu$ a sizeable fraction of the Coulomb kernel is still present.
 This also means that one must use fairly large plane wave cutoffs for the response function to recover truly converged results for the correlation energy.
 Hence, computational gains are small when the error function is used for range-separation.

 To judge the plane wave basis set extrapolation via the SCK, we compare to the non-extrapolated plane wave cutoff scheme, i.e. cosine windows using the same effective cutoff momentum $Q_{\rm cut}$.
 Fig. \ref{fig:A6_att} shows that the SCK shares the good description for C and Si with the short-range LDA correction, as well as the poor description for Kr and Pd.
-This can be attributed to the success or failure of the HEG model, which is underlying both methods: if the correlation part that is not handled explicitly corresponds to plane wave like contributions, both methods are reliable, otherwise the errors are sizable.
-Hence, as for the cosine window, results for $Q_{\rm cut} = 2 \: a_B^{-1}$ are fairly unreliable.
+This can be attributed to the success or failure of the HEG model, which is underlying both methods: if the correlation part that is not handled explicitly corresponds to plane wave-like contributions, both methods are reliable, otherwise the errors are sizable.
+Hence, as for the cosine window, results for $Q_{\rm cut} = 2 \: a_{\rm B}^{-1}$ are fairly unreliable.

 As discussed earlier, we expect that the SCK mimics some aspects of a short-range effective gradient correction, if the long-range effects are sufficiently well described.
 In fact, the SCK underbinds C and Si, but overbinds the other materials.
-Noticeably, the MgO lattice constant is almost converged at $Q_{\rm cut} = 3 \: a_B^{-1}$, and long-range correlation effects play an important role for MgO.
-However, the good description of MgO is maybe a bit of a fluke, as it again relies on fortuitous error cancellation, whereas the good description of C and Si also extends to total correlation energies (not shown here).
+Noticeably, the MgO lattice constant is almost converged at $Q_{\rm cut} = 3 \: a_{\rm B}^{-1}$, and long-range correlation effects play an important role for MgO.
+However, the good description of MgO is maybe somewhat coincidental, as it again relies on fortuitous error cancellation, whereas the good description of C and Si also extends to total correlation energies (not shown here).